menu-driver/menu-driver/README.md

         =========================================
         Stack Name [menu-driver-test]:
         AWS Region [us-east-1]:
-        Parameter StackName []:
+        Parameter Stack []:

 Plese type `development`.
 I wish that I could pre-fill that for you but the guided deployment feature of SAM doesn't seem to have a way to do that.
 Sorry.
-For future deployments, Ruby logic in the `sam:deploy` Rake task will automatically update the stack name in the configuration file based on the `STACK_NAME` environment variable, or passed as an argument.
+For future deployments, Ruby logic in the `sam:deploy` Rake task will automatically update the stack name in the configuration file based on the `STACK` environment variable, or passed as an argument.

 After that, it will ask you for your Single Platform secrets: